suchipi/marked-terminal/README.md

 # `@suchipi/marked-terminal`

-Fork of [marked-terminal](https://github.com/mikaelbr/marked-terminal) which uses [@babel/highlight](https://babeljs.io/docs/babel-highlight) for syntax highlighting instead of [cardinal](https://www.npmjs.com/package/cardinal), and highlights TypeScript/JSX/TSX in addition to JavaScript.
+Fork of [marked-terminal](https://github.com/mikaelbr/marked-terminal) which uses user-provided highlighting functions for codeblock syntax highlighting instead of [cardinal](https://www.npmjs.com/package/cardinal).
+This also allows highlighting languages other than JavaScript.